33 Best Things to do in Skudeneshavn and Karmoy

 Signs to viking farm at Avaldsnes, Karmoy

-Just beside the Viking History Centre, in northern Karmoy, on the hill overlooking Karmsund Strait, sits St. Olav’s Church.
+In northern Karmoy, on the hill overlooking Karmsund Strait, sits St. Olav’s Church just beside the Viking History Centre.

-This stone church was built in 1250, but it is believed that it replaced a wooden church built by King Olav Tryggason in around 1000 AD.
+This stone church was built in 1250, but it is believed to have replaced a wooden church built by King Olav Tryggason around 1000 AD.

-Hence, we are apparently now 9.2 centimetres away from it being the end of the world.
+Hence, we are apparently now 9.2 centimetres away from the end of the world!

 We found this awesome island of Utsira, just west of Karmoy, at the end of our stay in Skudeneshavn.
 However, we wish we’d found it sooner.

-If you enjoy hiking, (this was one of our best hikes in Norway), or love street art, then Utsira is a must to have on your bucket list.
+If you enjoy hiking (this was one of our best hikes in Norway) or love street art, then Utsira is a must-have on your bucket list.

-You can get a ferry from Haugesund, which is about a 30-minute drive north of Skudeneshavn.
+You can catch a free ferry from Haugesund, about a 30-minute north of Skudeneshavn.

-For detailed information on Utsira, check out our article, ‘Why Utsira Should be on Your Norway Bucket list’.
+For detailed information on visiting Utsira, check out our article, ‘Why Utsira Should be on Your Norway Bucket List’.

-There are so many things to do in Skudeneshavn and on the small island of Karmoy, that a week here would keep you more than busy.
+There are so many things to do in Skudeneshavn and on the small island of Karmøy that a week here would keep you more than busy.

-So next time you are looking to visit Norway, be sure to put Skudeneshavn and Karmoy on your itinerary.
+So, next time you want to visit Norway, be sure to put Skudeneshavn and Karmoy on your itinerary.
 It’ll take you away from the crowds and offer you a tantalising, diverse taster of Norway, all within easy reach.

-Hidden almost out of sight is the sculpture, entitled The Rising Tide.
-It is the work of Jason deCaires Taylor, a British artist who first placed the sculpture on the Thames in the United Kingdom.
+Hidden almost out of sight is the sculpture The Rising Tide.
+It is the work of Jason deCaires Taylor, a British artist who first placed it on the Thames in the United Kingdom.

-You’ll find the sculpture at the end of Kvalsvikvegen, Haugesund.
+The sculpture is at the end of Kvalsvikvegen, Haugesund.
 Take the right-hand fork along the road, not the left.

 Derikhuset sign